-Join Joseph Labrecque for an in-depth discussion in this video Laying out the ad document, part of Flash Professional: HTML5 Canvas and WebGL.
+Join Joseph Labrecque for an in-depth discussion in this video Laying out the ad document, part of Adobe Animate CC: HTML5 Canvas and WebGL.

 - Flash Professional has always been a great tool…for creating web-based ads.…With expanded platform support in Flash Professional CC,…we can now produce ad content using the exact same tools…for Flash Player, HTML5 Canvas, or WebGL.…For this project, we'll target GPU Accelerated WebGL,…repurposing the content produced earlier.…So the first thing I'll do is create a new WebGL document.…In the Properties panel, I'm going to change its size…to 728 by 90, which is one of the standard ad banner sizes.…